Floraaah/theory-lab/philosophical-structure-notes/memory-as-structure.md

 Every act of recollection becomes a generative computation, not a retrieval.

 Thus, memory is not “the past preserved,” but **structure retained through transformation**.

+> What persists is not the image but the condition of reappearance — the topology of recurrence itself.

 ---